Hit enter after type your search item

 After opening the demo page by clicking the link or image below, press the “Start” button.
 The timer will start in the textbox and you can see buttons to Pause or Remove the timer as well:

-An example of executing a function after certain duration
+An example of executing a function after a certain duration

-In the demo, an alert will display after five seconds as you click the button:
+In the example, an alert will display after five seconds as you click the button:

 The script: